CNAG-Biomedical-Informatics/cbicall/docs-site/docs/technical-details/architecture.md

 CBIcall is a thin orchestration layer around one or more concrete pipelines.
 Its main responsibilities are:

-- Reading a YAML configuration file
+- Reading a parameters YAML file
 - Validating required parameters and paths
 - Resolving the selected pipeline and workflow engine
 - Preparing the project directory structure